openssl/openssl/doc/designs/quic-design/quic-requirements.md

 The OMC additionally published a
 [blog post](https://www.openssl.org/blog/blog/2021/11/25/openssl-update/) which
-also contained somerequirements regarding QUIC.
+also contained some requirements regarding QUIC.
 Statements from that blog post have been extracted, paraphrased and summarised here as requirements:

 * The objective is to have APIs that allow applications to support any of our